Refinements for primes in short arithmetic progressions: Preliminaries

-All these variations of the Chebyshev functions are closely related.
-In fact, they can all be written as linear combinations of $\Delta_\psi(x,y,\chi)$ (thereby incurring small error terms).
-The following Lemma allows us to establish a connection between the cases $\vartheta$ and $\psi$. \begin{lemma} Let $1\leq |y|\leq x$.
+All these twisted prime counting functions are closely related.
+In fact, they can all be written as functions of $\Delta_\psi(x,y,\chi)$ (thereby incurring small error terms).
+The following Lemma establishes a connection between the cases $\vartheta$ and $\psi$. \begin{lemma} Let $(a,q)=1$, let $\chi$ be a Dirichlet character modulo $q$ and let $0< y\leq x$.
 We have

 \end{lemma} \begin{proof} We have